yagpdb-cc/yagpdb-cc/fun/starboard v2/readme.md

 Starboards on Discord hold a special place in my heart and I wanted one with, what I perceive to be, the most important and valuable features.
 Every bot with a starboard seems to lack one feature or the other, never all of them.
 This is what I think is a complete starboard.

-## **Why is there no star leaderboard?**
+### Why is there no star leaderboard?
-I don't like it personally.
-My history with starboard is that funny or out of context comments, self made memes, etc get starred.
-Having a leaderboard encourages members to make low effort or attention seeking posts for easy stars.
-It's better when it's organic in my opinion.
+Personally, I don't like it.
+A starboard should be for funny or out of context comments, self-made memes, or similar.
+Having a leaderboard seems to encourage members to make low-effort, spammy, attention-seeking, or a combination of those for easy stars.
+To me, it should be organic, hence no leaderboard.

 ## **Known Issues**